Top Marketing Metrics Your Agency Should Be Tracking

 Email often is about driving traffic to other brand destinations.
 You may promote content or products on your website or social profiles, for example.
 As such, having email metrics integrated into other metrics, such as your website, are hugely helpful.

-There is always a balancing act when it comes to maximizing the key metrics for an email campaign.
+There is always a balancing act when it comes to maximizing the KPIs for an email campaign.
 If users don’t open an email, they aren’t likely going to click on any of the links inside.
-However, focusing too heavily on open rate–by writing catchy but disconnected subject lines–can improve one metric while reducing the other.
+However, focusing too heavily on open rate–by writing catchy but disconnected subject lines–can improve one marketing metric while reducing the others.

 Like the power triangle, the goal is to get the right people to open the email because they are the ones who are more likely to click and purchase and are less likely to unsubscribe.
 It sounds easy, but it takes a lot of time, effort, and analysis to get it right.